 20 Signs Your Bad Memory Is Within Normal Limits

-Some forgetfulness happens to everyone from time to time and is nothing to be alarmed about.
-(1)
+Some forgetfulness is normal and happens to everyone from time to time; it’s nothing to be alarmed about.

 - You remember the plot of a movie you recently watched, but you can’t remember the title.
-Or you can picture an actor’s face, but you can’t think of his name.
+Or you can picture an actor’s face, but you can’t recall his name.

 - You can’t remember a word, but it’s not a conversation stopper.
 You usually think of it later or replace it with another word while you’re talking.